Production of muons from heavy flavour decays at forward rapidity in pp and Pb-Pb collisions at $\sqrt {s_{NN}}$ = 2.76 TeV

-Figure~\ref{fig:RAAMuHFPt} presents the \RAA\ of muons from heavy flavour decays in $2.5 < y < 4$, as a function of \pt\ in central (0--10$\%$, left) and peripheral (40--80$\%$, right) collisions.
-The vertical bars are the statistical uncertainties.
+Figure~\ref{fig:RAAMuHFPt} presents the \RAA\ of muons from heavy flavor decays in $2.5 < y < 4$, as a function of \pt\ in central (0--10$\%$, left) and peripheral (40--80$\%$, right) collisions.
+The vertical error bars are the statistical uncertainties.
 The \pt-dependent systematic uncertainties are displayed by the open boxes and include all the contributions previously discussed, except the normalization uncertainty that is displayed at $R_{\rm AA}$~=~1.
 A larger suppression is observed in central collisions than in peripheral collisions, with no significant \pt\ dependence within uncertainties.

-The centrality dependence of the $R_{\rm AA}$ of muons from heavy flavour decays was studied in the range $ 6 < p_{\rm t} < 10$~\GeV\ where the contribution of muons from B decays becomes dominant in pp collisions according to the central value of the FONLL calculations (Fig.~\ref{fig:ppref}).
+The centrality dependence of the $R_{\rm AA}$ of muons from heavy flavor decays was studied in the range $6 < p_{\rm t }< 10$ \GeV\ where the contribution of muons from B decays becomes dominant in pp collisions according to the central value of the FONLL calculations: in particular, it amounts to about 58$\%$ and 68$\%$ at \pt\ = 6 and 10~\GeV, respectively (Fig.~\ref{fig:ppref}).
 The analysis was carried out in five centrality classes from 0--10$\%$ to 60--80$\%$ (Table~\ref{tab:cent}).
 The resulting $R_{\rm AA}$ is displayed as a function of $\langle N_{\rm part} \rangle$ in Fig.~\ref{fig:RAAMHFCC}.
 The contribution to the total systematic uncertainty which is fully correlated between centrality classes (filled boxes), including the pp reference and normalization, is displayed separately from the remaining uncorrelated systematic uncertainty (open boxes).
-The $R_{\rm AA}$ of muons from heavy flavour decays at forward rapidity exhibits a strong suppression with increasing centrality, reaching a factor of about 3--4 in the 10$\%$ most central collisions.
+The $R_{\rm AA}$ of muons from heavy flavor decays at forward rapidity exhibits a strong suppression with increasing centrality, reaching a factor of about 3--4 in the 10$\%$ most central collisions.

 The ALICE Collaboration has measured the production of prompt $\rm D$ mesons in $ 2 < p_{\rm t} < 16$~GeV/c at mid-rapidity ($\vert y \vert < 0.5$)~\cite{Dmes12} and the CMS Collaboration reported on that of non-prompt $\rm J/\psi$ from beauty decays, in $6.5 < p_{\rm t} < 30$~\GeV\ and $\vert y \vert < 2.4$~\cite{cms}.
-The corresponding suppression of $\rm D$ mesons and $\rm J/\psi$ from beauty decays in those studies is similar to that reported here for muons from heavy flavour decays, although in a different \pt\ and rapidity region.
+The corresponding suppression of $\rm D$ mesons and $\rm J/\psi$ from beauty decays in those studies is similar to that reported here for muons from heavy flavor decays, although in a different \pt\ and rapidity region.